 Implementing a custom Actor

-Note: Episerver Forms is supported by MVC-based websites only.
+Note: Episerver Forms is only supported by MVC-based websites and HTML5-compliant browsers.

 Actor performs server-side action after a visitor submits a form